NawfelBgh/nawfelbgh.github.io/src/pages/blog/web-frontend-performance/_content.md

 Therefore, JavaScript code should execute in brief bursts to keep the UI responsive.
 Two strategies can be used to handle long JavaScript tasks:

-- Break them out into smaller tasks that interleave with other tasks running in the event loop, or
+- Break them out into smaller tasks that interleave with the other tasks running in the event loop, or
-- Run them in a separate thread which runs concurrently with the event loop thread (also called the main thread or UI thread) without blocking it.

-[Web Workers](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Using_web_workers) enable the second option.
-A web worker runs JavaScript code in a separate thread that is isolated from the main thread and from other web workers.
+- Run them in a separate thread which runs concurrently with the main thread (the thread running the UI's event loop) without blocking it.
+[Web Workers](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Using_web_workers) enable this second option.
+A web worker executes JavaScript code in a separate thread that is isolated from the main thread and from other web workers.
 The main thread and web workers can communicate with each other using asynchronous message passing.

-[Partytown](https://partytown.builder.io/) is an interesting application of web workers: It runs third-party scripts (analytics scripts for example) outside the main thread by simulating the DOM inside a web worker using proxy objects.

 <figure id="figure-long-task">
     <img
         alt="Long task blocking the event loop"
         src="/blog/web-frontend-performance/waterfall-diagram/no-web-worker.svg"
+        width="auto"
+        height="260"
     />
     <figcaption>
-       <a href="#figure-long-task">Long task blocking the event loop:</a> In this example, before the browser handles the second click, it waits for the currently running event handler to finish, waiting 500ms.
+       <a href="#figure-long-task">Long task blocking the event loop:</a> In this example, the user clicks on the UI twice: Once at t=0 and a second time at t=500ms.
+The first click's event handler runs for 50ms and then calls a function <code>Long task</code> which runs for 800ms.
+When the second click event arrives, <code>Long task</code> is still running, so the browser waits for it to finish (waiting 350ms).
+At t=850ms the main thread is free again, the second click handler is run taking 50ms and the browser runs layout (taking 100ms) to show the updated UI to the user.
+The user sees the result of the second click at 1000ms (A latency of 500ms).
     </figcaption>
 </figure>

 <figure id="figure-long-task-split">
     <img
-        alt="Long task split into short ones to not block the event loop" src="/blog/web-frontend-performance/waterfall-diagram/no-web-worker.svg"
+        alt="Long task split into short ones to not block the event loop" src="/blog/web-frontend-performance/waterfall-diagram/no-web-worker-split-long-task.svg"
+        width="auto"
+        height="400"
     />
     <figcaption>
-       <a href="#figure-long-task-split">Long task split into short ones to not block the event loop:</a> In this example, when the second click event occurs, the browser can handle it after only ??ms.
+       <a href="#figure-long-task-split">Long task split into short ones to not block the event loop:</a> In this example, the user clicks on the UI twice: Once at t=0 and a second time at t=500ms.
+The first click's event handler runs for 50ms and then calls a function <code>Long task</code>.
+This function takes 800ms in total but it splits its work to chunks of 100ms yielding control to the main thread after each chunk.
+When the second click event arrives, chunk number 5 of <code>Long task</code> is running, so the browser waits for it to finish (waiting 70ms).
+At t=571ms the main thread is free again, the second click handler is run taking 50ms and the browser runs layout (taking 100ms) to show the updated UI to the user.
+The user sees the result of the second click at 721ms (A latency of 221ms).
     </figcaption>
 </figure>